ErrorNoInternet/icmpong/README.md

 ICMP allows you to include custom data (patterns) within your packets, so we're sending all of our information (ball position, scores, paddle positions, etc) through ICMP.

 ### Why ICMPv6 (IPv6)?
-Unlike IPv4, each device gets its own **unique** IPv6 address, which means you can connect directly to your friends without any sort of intermidate server.
+Unlike IPv4, each device gets its own **unique** IPv6 address, which means you can connect directly to your friends without any sort of intermediate server.

 ### How can I play?
 Simply run icmpong and supply your friend's IPv6 address (or `fe80::` to play with yourself) via the `-p` flag.
 Your friend must also supply your IP address.